UnitTestBot/usvm/usvm-dataflow-ts/README.md

 In  order to run type inference on an arbitrary TypeScript project, you need the following:
 1. IR dumped into JSON files: either from TS sources or from binary ABC/HAP files.
-2. USVM type inference CLI: either `usvm-type-inference` binary or `usvm-dataflow-ts-all.jar` "fat" JAR.
+2. USVM with type inference CLI: `usvm-dataflow-ts-all.jar` "fat" JAR.

 **NOTE:** the instructions below are given for Linux.
 If you are using Windows, you need to adjust the paths and commands accordingly, or use WSL.
 Overall, the process should be similar, and USVM should work on any platform that supports Java.